zydeco/minivmac4playdate/README.md

 ## Features

-* Emulates a Macintosh Plus at half its speed, or slower.
+* Emulates a Macintosh Plus, but is around 3.5 times slower.
 * Screen matching the Playdate (400×240).
 This is smaller than any Macintosh, which will break some software.
 * Draws screen at around 4 fps.
-* No sound.
+* No sound (disabled for performance).
 * Controls:
 	* D-pad: mouse movement or WASD (set in menu)
 	* A button: mouse button